 The Good and the "Taxing" of a Roth Conversion

 Converting a traditional IRA to a Roth IRA offers many benefits, such as no unwanted Required Minimum Distributions (RMD) and tax-free withdrawals in retirement.
-However, a Roth Conversion comes with a taxing problem – IRS taxes the entire conversion amount as ordinary income in the year of the conversion.
+However, a Roth Conversion comes with a taxing problem – the IRS taxes the entire conversion amount as ordinary income in the year of the conversion.

 Ouch!